moveit/moveit_tutorials/doc/multiple_robot_arms/multiple_robot_arms_tutorial.rst

     }

-This `YouTube video <https://youtu.be/sxUQh91oQxM>`_ shows the previous motion of arms and hands using MoveIt move group interface.
+This `short YouTube video <https://youtu.be/sxUQh91oQxM>`_ shows the described arms and hands motions using MoveIt move group interface.
 You may think the arms should move in straight lines between current and target poses.
-This is can be accomplished using the MoveIt Cartesian Planners, which is also explained in the Move Group Interface tutorial, and you are encouraged to try.
+This is can be accomplished using the MoveIt Cartesian Planners, which is also explained in the Move Group Interface `tutorials <https://ros-planning.github.io/moveit_tutorials/doc/move_group_interface/move_group_interface_tutorial.html>`_, and you are strongly encouraged to implement it.

 ..